jmedri/JSM2022_HomeOwnership/README.md

 # JSM2022_HomeOwnership

-Code for the data processing the model fitting for the article titled "Exploring Racial and Ethnic Differences in US Home Ownership with
-Bayesian Beta-Binomial Regression" (Jhonathan Medri, Tejasvi Channagiri, and Lu Lu, 2023) to the [Journal of Data Science](https://jds-online.org/journal/JDS) (JDS).
-This is a follow-up to a presentation at the Joint Statistical Meeting (JSM) 2022 Data Expo Challenge administered by the Sections on Statistical Computing, Statistical Graphics, and Government Statistics of the American Statistical Association (ASA).
+Code for the data processing the model fitting for the article titled "Exploring Racial and Ethnic Differences in US Home Ownership with Bayesian Beta-Binomial Regression" (Jhonathan Medri, Tejasvi Channagiri, and Lu Lu, 2023) submitted to the [Journal of Data Science](https://jds-online.org/journal/JDS) (JDS).
+This is a follow-up to a presentation given  at the Joint Statistical Meeting (JSM) 2022 Data Expo Challenge administered by the Sections on Statistical Computing, Statistical Graphics, and Government Statistics of the American Statistical Association (ASA).

 ## US Census Bureau ACS Data

-The sociodemographic data was obtained from [data.census.gov](https://data.census.gov/cedsci/).
+The sociodemographic data was obtained from [data.census.gov](https://data.census.gov/).
 The following tables were used:

 * S1501: Educational attainment.
 * S1903: Median income in the past 12 months.